The Geometry of Concepts: Sparse Autoencoder Feature Structure: ``Galaxy''-Scale: Large-Scale Point Cloud Structure

+In RMT, the~covariance matrix of $N$ random vectors from a multivariate Gaussian distribution follow a Wishart distribution~\cite{wishart1928generalised}.
+Under~this assumption, we would expect the eigenvalues to be relatively uniform or to follow the Marcenko--Pastur law~\cite{marchenko1967distribution}.
+In~contrast, we observe a surprising derivation: \begin{itemize} \item The eigenvalue spectrum of the point cloud decays as a power law rather than following the expected Wishart behavior. \item As shown in \Fig{fig:pointcloud_eigenvalues}, this power law decay is more pronounced in SAE features compared to raw activations. \end{itemize}

-\Fig{fig:pointcloud_eigenvalues} (left) quantifies this by showing the eigenvalues of the point cloud's covariance matrix in decreasing order. revealing that they are not constant, but appear to fall off according to a power law.
-To test whether this surprising power law is significant, the figure compares it with the corresponding eigenvalue spectrum for a point cloud drawn from an isotropic Gaussian distribution, which is seen to be much flatter and consistent with the analytic prediction: the covariance matrix of $N$ random vectors from a multivariate Gaussian distribution follow a Wishart Distribution, which is well studied in random matrix theory.
-Since the abrupt dropoff seen for the smallest eigenvalues is caused by limited data and vanishes in the limit $N\to\infty$, we dimensionally reduce the point clound to its 100 largest principal componends for all subsequent analysis in this section.
-In other words, the point cloud has the shape of a ``fractal cucumber", whose width in successive dimensions falls off like a power law.
-We find such power law scaling is significantly less prominent for activations than for SAE features; it will be interesting for further work to investigate its origins.
+Since the abrupt drop off seen for the smallest eigenvalues is caused by limited data and vanishes in the limit $N\to\infty$, we dimensionally reduce the point cloud to its 100 largest principal components for all subsequent analysis in this section.
+We describe the shape of this high-dimensional point cloud as resembling a ''fractal cucumber'', whose width in successive dimensions falls off like a power law.
+We find such power law scaling is significantly less prominent for activations than for SAE features; it will be interesting for further work to investigate its~origins.

-Figure \ref{fig:pointcloud_eigenvalues} (right) shows how the slope of the aforementioned power law depends on LLM layer, computed via linear regression against the 100 largest eigenvalues.
-We see a clear pattern where middle layers have the steepest power law slopes: (Layer 12 has slope -0.47, while early and late layers (e.g., Layers 0 and 24) have shallower slopes (-0.24 and -0.25), respectively.
+Figure~\ref{fig:eigenvalues} (left) shows how the slope of the aforementioned power law depends on LLM layer, computed via linear regression against the 100 largest eigenvalues.
+We see a clear pattern where middle layers have the steepest power law slopes: (Layer 12 has slope $-$0.47, while early and late layers (e.g., Layers 0 and 24) have shallower slopes ($-$0.24 and $-$0.25), respectively.
 This may hint that middle layers act as a bottleneck, compressing information into fewer principal components, perhaps optimizing for more efficient representation of high-level abstractions.
-Figure \ref{fig:eigenvalues} (right) also shows how effective cloud volume (the determinant of the covariance matrix) depends on layer, on a logarithmic scale.

-\subsection{Clustering analysis}
+Figure~\ref{fig:eigenvalues} (right) compares the eigenvalue spectra of SAE features and neural activations, indicating a significantly steeper power law decay for SAE features.
+Activations, in~contrast, exhibit a much slower decay, indicating weaker power law behavior and distinct geometric structures in the latent space.
+Figure~\ref{fig:entropy} (left ) explores the effective cloud volume (the determinant of the covariance matrix) of the point cloud, quantified by the log-determinant of the covariance matrix across layer.
+This volume variation further reflects the layer-specific changes in the structure and complexity of the latent~space.

+\subsection{Clustering~Analysis}